‘Days Of Our Lives’: James Lastovic On Joey And Jade’s Future, How Losing Baby Changes Joey On ‘DOOL’ [Spoilers]

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know details about what to expect on the long-running soap opera.

 As previously reported by the Inquisitr, Joey and Jade had a miscarriage.
 It happened right when they were getting used to the idea of having a baby.
 Even their relationship improved.
 However, fate intervened and Jade lost the child she was carrying.
-Even though they are still grieving, the couple have started to move forward in their lives.
+Even though they are still grieving, the couple started to move forward in their lives.

 As seen on a recent episode of Days Of Our Lives, Joey’s parents, Steve and Kayla, helped move them into an apartment.
 What Jade didn’t realize until the last minute was that they would be sharing it with Theo Carver (Kyler Pettis) as well as Claire (Olivia Rose Keegan) and Ciara Brady (Vivian Jovanni).
 Not only will there be friction between Jade and her female roommates, but Joey doesn’t plan on staying in a relationship with Jade.
 James Lastovic explained the storyline in the latest issue of CBS Soaps In Depth.